We need an open and honest conversation about drugs.

 Drug Policy Modelling Program evidence hub for the NSW Drug Summit 2024

+For over 50 years, non-government organisations have provided alcohol and other drugs services to the NSW community.
 Emerging from local need, they are grounded in the communities they serve.
 Specialists in alcohol and other drugs, they rapidly respond as new problems arising from drug use emerge, or as community needs change.
 Subject to accreditation standards, they provide high-quality and evidence-based services.
 These range from health promotion to outreach, residential rehabilitation to withdrawal management, support for families and carers, and many more.

 Learn about their legendary work: